 Last year 41-year-old Reinhard Pasch was awarded his Executive MBA by Frankfurt School of Finance & Management – after a positively superhuman feat of commuting.
 During the course Reinhard Pasch was transferred from Zurich to Singapore by his employer, Landesbank Baden-Württemberg (LBBW), and regularly commuted between Asia and Germany so he could attend his classes.
-He now works as Head of German Desk (South East Asia) and Transaction Banking Asia Branches at LBBW Singapore Branch.
+He then worked as Head of German Desk (South East Asia) and Transaction Banking Asia Branches at LBBW Singapore Branch.
+Since 2015 Pasch is Executive Director Head of International Business at Sparkasse Pforzheim CalW, Germany.

 How did you do it – spend an entire semester commuting between Frankfurt and Singapore at weekends?
 Wasn’t it unbelievably stressful?